NAVETRA™ · OIaR Simulation

 Important Notice & Disclaimer

-All financial figures, regulatory findings, and governance facts attributed to Carillion plc, its former executives, and named third parties are sourced from the public record as listed above, including primary Parliamentary inquiry findings and regulatory reports.
-Purple Wins has made reasonable efforts to accurately represent the content of those sources but accepts no liability for any inaccuracies, omissions, or misinterpretations.
+All financial figures, regulatory findings, and governance facts attributed to Carillion plc, its former executives, and named third parties are sourced from the public record as listed above.
+Purple Wins has made reasonable efforts to accurately represent those sources but accepts no liability for inaccuracies, omissions, or misinterpretations.

 Carillion plc entered compulsory liquidation on 15 January 2018 and no longer exists as a trading entity.
-All references to Carillion's governance failures relate to the period described and the findings of the Parliamentary inquiry and regulatory investigations that are part of the public record.
-Named individuals referenced in this article in connection with regulatory enforcement actions are those named in published regulatory decisions and Parliamentary inquiry findings.
-Nothing in this article is intended to make additional allegations beyond what has been established in those public records.
+References in this article relate to the period described and to publicly available Parliamentary and regulatory material.
+Nothing in this article is intended to make allegations beyond the public record.

 NAVETRA™ is a framework and product of Purple Wins.
 References to NAVETRA™’s capabilities are descriptive of the framework’s design intent and do not constitute a guarantee of specific outcomes.
 Purple Wins is not affiliated with, endorsed by, or acting on behalf of any successor entity, creditor, pension scheme, or party connected to the former Carillion plc.
 All trademarks referenced remain the property of their respective owners. © Purple Wins.
 All rights reserved.
 NAVETRA™ is a trademark of Purple Wins.